braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Logging custom events

 Custom events require additional setup.
-The following lists the methods across various platforms that are used to log custom events.
-Within these pages, you'll also find documentation on how to add properties and quantities to your custom events.
+Refer to the list below for documentation about each platform, where you'll find information about the methods used to log custom events and how to add properties and quantities to your custom events.

 {% details Expand for documentation by platform %}